ppy/osu-wiki/news/2025/2025-11-16-project-loved-november-2025.md

 [![](/wiki/shared/news/2025-11-16-project-loved-november-2025/1479808.jpg)](https://osu.ppy.sh/community/forums/topics/2153173)

-[Calliope Mori - Roki](https://osu.ppy.sh/beatmapsets/1479808#mania) by ::Remuring::{ user=6522146 } and [arcwinolivirus](https://osu.ppy.sh/users/2039089)\
+[Calliope Mori - Roki](https://osu.ppy.sh/beatmapsets/1479808#mania) by ::Remuring::{ user=6522146 } and ::arcwinolivirus::{ user=2039089 }\
 150 BPM, 3:42 | 6.70★\
 *description written by ::Carpihat::{ user=10085090 }*

 Do you wanna Rockin' rockin' out, rap and rock and roll?
-This time we're going to nominate [Roki](https://osu.ppy.sh/beatmapsets/1479808) mapped by ::Remuring::{ user=6522146 } and [arcwinolivirus](https://osu.ppy.sh/users/2039089), both are elite members of 7K community!
+This time we're going to nominate [Roki](https://osu.ppy.sh/beatmapsets/1479808) mapped by ::Remuring::{ user=6522146 } and ::arcwinolivirus::{ user=2039089 }, both are elite members of 7K community!
 This map efficiently and almost flawlessly expresses the pitch and intensity variations of both instrumental and vocal parts throughout the entire song through distinct snaps and pattern flows.
 We're confident that you will enjoy this map whether you are a map connoisseur or a skill grinder.

 Please vote for us if you like this map or song!
 And let's rap and rock and roll!